Alice-MacQueen/fourway-ionomics/Analysis.md

 Ionomic analysis was run on _380_ plants at three locations for 14 elemental compositions.

+Forage analysis has also been conducted by collaborators at 10 locations, producing estimates of cellulose content, lignin content, nitrogen content, and other variables that still need to be defined.
+We were interested in determining if we could use forage analysis values to predict ionomic quantities at these 10 sites, after training a model on both ionomic and forage analysis data at the three sites with ionomic data.
+Given the relative cost of each method (ionomic data costs $5-$6 per sample, and forage analysis is much cheaper), using forage data as a proxy for ionomic data could enable (larger) follow-up studies.

-Ca44, Se78, Sr88, and Cd111 had bimodal distributions of abundance within the plant samples.
+Ca44, Se78, Sr88, and Cd111 had bimodal distributions of abundance within plant samples across all three sites.
 Many had to have outlier samples removed `(did these fall into any sort of pattern of site or individual?)`

+For each ion, heritability and V_a (additive genetic variance) varied extensively between the three sites.
+Na23, Mg26, Al27, P31, K39, Ca44, Mn55, Cu63, Rb85, Sr88, and Cd111 had heritabilities of 0.2 or greater for at least one site, while B11, Fe54, Co59, Zn66, As75, Se78, and Mo98 did not.
+PKLE had heritabilities higher than 0.2 for 7 elements (none unique to PKLE); CLMB for 9 elements (Al27 uniquely high at CLMB), and KBSM for 10 elements (Cd111 and K39 uniquely high heritability here).
+Mg26, P31, Ca44, Mn55, and Rb85 had heritabilities that were not significantly different between all sites; Mg26, Mn55, and Rb85 in particular were the most similar.

+In terms of additive genetic variance (V_a) and error variance (V_e), PKLE had the most variance for Na23, Mg26, Al27, K39, Ca44, Zn66, As75, Rb85, Sr88, and Mo98, 10 elements, and 7 with significant V_a, but only 3 with H^2 > 0.2 at PKLE - thus, the variance in the ion quantities at this site were likely due to soil characteristics in most cases, and not under explicit genetic control.
+CLMB had the most variance for P31, Fe54, Mn55, Co59, Cu63, and Se78, 6 elements, and 3 with significant V_a, and 3 with H^2 > 0.2.
+KBSM had the most variance for B11 and Cd111, 2 elements, and 1 with significant V_a, Cd111, which also had the highest heritability (0.5) at this site - thus, the variance in Cd111 quantities at this site were affected by soil characteristics but were also under genetic control.

 ## Elemental abundance correlations (phenotypic)

-Of 18, four elements did not run due to machine errors in detecting elemental concentrations.
+Of 18 total ions, four elements were not analyzed further due to machine errors in detecting elemental concentrations.
 2 didn't run due to negative abundances, gave too few values to converge.
 2 of the 16 remaining traits had no QTL - As75 & B11 did not have QTL.
 Co59 & Se78 didn't work due to negative values.

 At CLMB, the majority of elements were not strongly correlated with one another.
 Ca44 and Sr88 were highly correlated (0.77), as were Co59 and Cu63 (0.57), Fe54 and Al27 (0.51), Mn55 and Sr88 (0.5), Ca and Zn (0.43), Co59 and Fe54 (0.43), and Cu63 and Fe54 (0.44), Al27 and Cu63 (0.44).
 I believe these are all 2+ elements.